FK-MAD/KM3NeT_CLB_Calibrator/README.md

 ## Calibrator design
 The mechanism is composed of two sub-assemblies.
 1) Sub-assembly A: a gyroscope-like mechanism that rotates the CLB.
 It is made entirely out of plastic parts to satisfy design constraint #1.
-Most parts are 3D printed, some are machined in a lathe, while some are standard plastic bolts, nuts and belts.
+Most parts are 3D printed, some are machined in a lathe, while some are standard plastic bolts, nuts and timing belts.
 2) Sub-assembly B: a base for the stepper motors and other electronics located ~1 meter away from the CLB.
-Actuation between the stepper motors and the gyroscope-like mechanism is achieved using 3 long non-metalic belts.
+Actuation between the stepper motors and the gyroscope-like mechanism is achieved using 3 long non-metalic timing belts.

 Both sub-assemblies are secured on a wooden base with plastic bolts and nuts.
 The two sub-assemblies are seen below.